CopadoSolutions/Copado_ADD_Templates/README.md

 # Sales Cloud templates #

-1-Import the 1-Account... template
+1-Import the 1-Account... template<br/>
-2-Import the 2-Opportunity... template
+2-Import the 2-Opportunity... template<br/>

+The Sales Cloud data deployment requires two different data template deployment steps.
+One for each template.

+# Conga Composer template #

+There are 11 related objects included in this application which contains configuration data.<br/>
+All these templates are included in 1-Conga_Solution template.
+Please, import this template and all the related templates will be imported. <br/>

+The Conga Composer data deployment requires one data deployment step.
+Select the 1-Conga_Solution template.